 Step 7.
-If an NT government employee is appointed to the position, they must fill in a standard secondment agreement with their home agency.
+If an NT Government employee is appointed to the position, they must fill in a secondment approval form with their home agency.

-Employees may also need to fill in a superannuation form.
+Employees in NTGPASS also need to fill in a superannuation form.

 By taking placements in a new agency or sector, employees develop personally and professionally while the NT Government benefits from new skills and knowledge.